101+ small business ideas to start now

 Recession-proof business models are designed to weather economic downturns and thrive in uncertain times.
 These businesses offer products or services that are in demand regardless of the economic situation, and they often have low overhead costs and high flexibility.

-According to ONS statistics, total company insolvencies in England and Wales in 2022 reached their highest quarterly level since 2009.
+As of September 2024, there have been 2,130 company insolvencies in the UK.
 However, by embracing a recession-proof business model, entrepreneurs can not only survive but also thrive during tough economic times.

 97. Online reselling